statamic/docs/content/collections/tags/collection.md

 ---
 title: Collection
 is_parent_tag: true
-overview: Entries are grouped into Collections and connected to this tag to provide you means to fetch, sort, filter, and arrange them in various ways.
-A Collection might contain blog posts, products, or even a pile of terrible knock-knock jokes.
-We don't judge, and neither does the Collection Tag.
+intro: Entries are grouped into Collections and are fetched and filtered by this tag.
+A Collection could contain blog posts, products, or even a bag full of dad jokes.
+We don't judge and neither does the Collection Tag.
 description: Grab and filter the entries in a specified Collection.
+stage: 1
 parameters:
   -
     name: from|folder|use